-Some members are required to pay other Medicare premiums
+Many members are required to pay other Medicare premiums

 Some members are required to pay other Medicare premiums.
-As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for Medicaid as well as have both Medicare Part A and Medicare Part B. For most RiverSpring MAP (HMO D-SNP)
+As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for Medicaid as well as have both Medicare Part A and Medicare Part B. For most RiverSpring MAP (HMO D-SNP) members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.

-members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
 If Medicaid is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan.
+This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium free Part A.